imagekit-developer/imagekit-javascript/README.md

 The `upload()` method requires mandatory `file` and the `fileName` parameter.
 In addition, it accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload).

-Also before making an upload request, please ensure you have generated mandatory security parameters: `signature`, `token`, and `expire`.
-To generate these security parameters, refer to the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload).
+Also, before making an upload request, please ensure you have generated mandatory security parameters: `signature`, `token`, and `expire`.
+To generate these security parameters, refer to the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#signature-generation-for-client-side-file-upload).
 Obtain the parameters using a secure method and pass them, along with the mandatory `file` and `fileName` parameters, to the `upload()` method.

 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
 For example, to specify tags for a file at the time of upload, use the `tags` parameter as specified in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload).